Benchmarking SEO: Do a competitive analysis

 Follow-up on your competitive analysis!

 Now, you know the main differences between your competitor’s site and yours.
 This is the moment when you start prioritizing optimizations and get to work.
 First, take care of low-hanging fruit.
 Fix things that are easily fixed.
-Next, determine what issues might impact your rankings most, then solve these as well.
+Next, determine what issues might impact your rankings most, then solve these.
 If you are a regular visitor to this blog, you’ll probably have no problem with this.
 Our tip?
 Go for any speed and content issues first, and try to get more backlinks.

 Read more: 3 SEO quick wins to implement right now »